JonasToth/gitforge.nvim/development_resources/README.md

 - creating queues for changes done during offline work that would be synced back at the next possible occassion

+## Stretch Goals

+- maybe an LSP?
+    - jumping to the issue, even if viewing the commit message in `neogit`
+    - jumping between issues in general
+    - providing suggestions for names

 ## Non-Goals

 - providing advanced project management or development planning tools